ajthiesen/FileSync/README.md

 # FileSync
 Sync files from one location to another (including a network share).

-Certainly!
 Let's break down the PowerShell script step by step:

 1. **Setting Source and Destination Folders**:
    ```powershell